vivekmiyani/OSX_GVT-D/README.md

   lspci -D -nn
   ```

-- Find your iGPU PCI ID and place it inside `boot.sh`
+- Find your iGPU PCI ID and place it inside `boot.sh`.
 - Boot it:

   ```bash